Gaynor Paynter Transcriber and Copy Editor – a short bio

 Milestones

 Various milestones flag this journey.
-When I started I still had dial up internet.
-I had to soldier on with this for about a month until our ADSL was installed.
-You also have to have a back up internet and I’ve been through various of those, until my current ‘back up’ – my MTN cellphone.
-(I’ve had the same number since 1995, by the way!)
-Services provided have also grown and diversified – starting out with typing, adding transcribing, adding proofreading – and just recently, adding sub-titling.
+When we started we still had dial up internet.
+This continued for about a month until our ADSL was installed.
+You also have to have a backup internet and we’ve been through various of those, until our current ‘back up’ – a Vodacom cellphone.
+(Gaynor has had the same number since 1995, by the way!)
+Services provided have also grown and diversified – starting out with typing, adding transcribing, adding proofreading, etc.

 Becoming an author

-In 2009 I wrote my e -book “Working From Home as a Transcriptionist in South Africa” which is a great resource for those starting out today – as I found when I started out, there wasn’t much if anything in the way of support!
+In 2009 Gaynor wrote the e -book “Working From Home as a Transcriptionist in South Africa” which is a great resource for those starting out today – in those days, there wasn’t much if anything in the way of support!

-The same year my friend and colleague Alison Fourie and I founded TAVASA – the Transcriptionists and Virtual Assistants of South Africa.
+The same year Gaynor’s friend and colleague Alison Fourie and I founded TAVASA – the Transcriptionists and Virtual Assistants of South Africa.